Pearson-Higher-Ed/design/c/modal/v1.0.0-beta.3/index.md

     changes: |
       - CHANGED: Merged standard and alternate modal types
       - CHANGED: Sizing now leverages the templates component
+      - CHANGED: Updated image modal to use a more fullscreen style
+      - ADDED: Information about zooming/panning images
       - ADDED: A11y details
   - version: 1.0.0-beta.2
     changes: |